PSI-TAMU/CGMacros/README.md

 ```

 ## Download
-The dataset is under review in Physionet. we will update this link once the dataset is available.
+The dataset is under review in Physionet.
+We will update this link once the dataset has been reviewed.

 ## Folder structure
 The dataset is divided into separate folders for each participant (CGMacros-#).
 Each folder contains a CGMacros-#.csv file which contains the glucose response from two devices, activity, heart rate information from a FitBit for each timestamp as well as macros and the associated meal photos.